ISUgenomics/bioinformatics-workbook/dataAnalysis/RNA-Seq/RNA-SeqIntro/dge-using-a-genome.md

 ```
-This will give you a combined html file folder with containing three files descbing the various statistics:
+This will give you a combined html file folder with containing three files describing the various statistics:
 ```
 ls
 ........... multiqc_data (Directory)